Home Case Studies

 The Situation

-This brand had built a loyal DTC following with a Shopify store and strong social presence, but Amazon was an afterthought.
-They had 4 ASINs live, all with single-image listings, no A+ Content, and pricing that undercut their own DTC site by 22%, which was cannibalizing direct margins.
+Loyal DTC following on Shopify, but Amazon was an afterthought.
+Four ASINs live with single-image listings, no A+ Content, and pricing 22% below their own DTC site, cannibalizing direct margins.

-Monthly revenue had stalled at $12K with a TACoS north of 38% because they were running auto campaigns with no negative keyword hygiene and bidding on broad terms like "dog food" against brands spending $500K/month.
-Subscribe & Save was not enabled on any ASIN.
-They had no strategy for Amazon.
-They just had a presence.
+Monthly revenue stuck at $12K with TACoS above 38%.
+Auto campaigns with no negative keyword hygiene were bidding on "dog food" against brands spending $500K/month.
+Subscribe & Save was not enabled on a single ASIN.

 The Approach